- Sign Up

 Green Team marshals

 With 20,000 riders eating 20,000 bananas and apples, you can help divert thousands of pounds from the landfill!
 Green Team Marshals observe and instruct riders to separate waste into composting, recycling, and trash bins.
-Replace trash bags with empty ones.
+Volunteers will change trash and recycling bags as necessary.

-The volunteer accommodations team rides along with participants to check on the volunteers along the route replenishing water and supplies, and communicating event updates.
+The volunteer accommodations team rides along with participants to check on the volunteers along the route replenishing water and supplies and communicating event updates.
+Team members must have their own bike and trailer to transport volunteer supplies.

 Be part of a team that sets up a rest stop and energizes participants with fruit, snacks and water.
 Volunteers may check in and out directly at their rest stop location.
 This is an ideal group volunteer opportunity.